Bagged Frozen Boneless Chicken Breasts

 Frozen Boneless Breasts – may be a good value but you’ll have to do the math

-You’ll need to be careful if you want to be sure you’re getting a great price on these, though.
-Quite often they are marked in ounces rather than pounds, or are in odd sized packages.
-Oh those wiley producers – it makes comparing to a $ per pound item so much more difficult.
+You’ll need to be careful if you want to be sure you’re getting a great price on these.
+Often often they are marked in ounces rather than pounds, or are in odd-sized packages.
+Oh, those wily producers!

-If the package is marked in ounces, you’ll need to divide the price by the number of ounces on the package then multiply by 16 to get the $ per pound.
-If the package is in an odd amount, say 2.5 pounds, divide the price by 2.5 to get the price per pound.
-You’ll need to know the pricing of boneless breasts found elsewhere in the store to make a comparison.
+• If the package is marked in ounces, you’ll need to divide the price by the number of ounces on the package and then multiply by 16 to get the $ per pound.

-In my area, although often on a sale, I find the sale price doesn’t usually reach the sale price for the packages of breasts in the refrigerator section, but this might vary in your area, and now and then there’s a big sale that’s worthwhile.
+In my area, although often on sale, I find the sale price doesn’t usually reach the sale price for the packages of breasts in the refrigerator section, but this might vary in your area, and now and then there’s a big sale that’s worthwhile.

 When I find them at a great price, here’s how I deal with them: